Andrew Cousins

 Practice Overview

-Mr Cousins joined chambers in 2021 as a door tenant.
-He is a visiting lecturer at BPP Law School and an author, his first book was published in July 2020 and his second is due to be published shortly.
-He accepts instructions for drafting work and instructions to advise on paper on issues within his areas of practice.
-Mr Cousins has provided, and is willing to provide, training and seminar presentations to solicitors and insurer clients on topics within his areas of practice.
+Mr Cousins first joined chambers in 2021 as a door tenant.
+He is a visiting lecturer at BPP Law School and an author, his first book was published in July 2020 and his second in June 2021.

 Notable Cases